 Attics are large, unfinished spaces at the top of the house under the roof.
 The attic serves as a versatile space that contributes to the functionality, comfort, and efficiency of the home.
 Attics help with temperature regulation by providing insulation and ventilation.
 The unfinished space can hide bulky equipment like HVAC units and offers a space for storage.

-Homeowners don’t spend much time in these hot and humid spaces, but those conditions make it ideal nesting spots for critters.
+Homeowners don’t spend much time in these hot and humid spaces, but those conditions make them ideal nesting spots for critters.
 Animals like raccoons, squirrels, and bats find their way into attics, looking for safe places to create dens and nests.
 You will rarely see the animal in your attic, but you will notice it.
 It can be hard to ignore an animal in your attic.

 Noises in the Attic